 All project must be created locally and have a level of uniqueness which would not be found in a suburban shopping centre.
 There will also be a limit to gallery type spaces.
 About Space is all about showcasing people making and presenting original items.

 High degree of professionalism

-There will always be a limited number of available spaces, so the most successful projects will be those of a high level of creativity and professionalism.
-This professionalism includes the appearance of the space activated, such as fit out, washing the windows, inside and out, sweeping, vacuuming.
-Causing no permanent damage to walls, floors or any part of neither the space, nor making any permanent changes to the floor plan of the space/building is expected of the participant(s).
+There will always be a limited number of available spaces, so the most successful projects will be those with a high level of creativity and professionalism.
+This professionalism includes the appearance of the space activated, such as fit out, washing the windows inside and out, sweeping and vacuuming.
+Causing no permanent damage to walls, floors or any part of the space and not making any permanent changes to the floor plan of the space/building is expected of the participant(s).

 Project has the potential to be an on-going activity

 About Space is only interested in projects which can sustain on-going use (at least thirty days).
 An installation or project which is only a few days or hours will not qualify for this programme.

 Once the application is approved the project needs to be ready and available to go, applicant has the time and commitment to run the project for the stated amount of time in the licence agreement.
 Project timing will be based on the availability of vacant spaces; most approvals from the property owner will be within less than a month prior to the requested installation date.